Welcome to this guide on proxy servers. We'll guide you through everything you need to know about both proxies and proxy servers.

 Both Virtual Private Networks (VPNs) and the Tor Network are specific examples of encrypted proxies.

 A public proxy is a proxy server that someone makes available free of charge to the general public.
-Alternatively known as free or open proxy servers.
-Public proxies come in unencrypted (HTTP), encrypted (HTTPS), and Socket Secure (SOCKS, which may or may not be encrypted) flavors.
+In theory, these usually are run by well-meaning volunteers.
+Alternatively known as free or open proxy servers, public proxies come in unencrypted (HTTP), encrypted (HTTPS), and Socket Secure (SOCKS, which may or may not be encrypted) flavors.

-The most significant advantage of public proxies is that they cost no money to use.
+The most significant advantage of public proxies is, of course, that they cost no money to use.
 The fact that you can freely switch between proxies located all over the globe also has privacy benefits.
 However:

 - They also tend to be very slow.